poliastro/poliastro/docs/source/index.md

 tracker](https://github.com/poliastro/poliastro/issues) and
 [wiki](https://github.com/poliastro/poliastro/wiki/) are hosted on GitHub, and all contributions and feedback are more than welcome.
-You can test poliastro in your browser using binder, a cloud Jupyter notebook server:
+You can test poliastro in your browser using [Binder](https://mybinder.org/), a cloud Jupyter notebook server:

 [![image](https://img.shields.io/badge/launch-binder-e66581.svg?style=flat-square)](https://mybinder.org/v2/gh/poliastro/poliastro/main?filepath=index.ipynb)